Gabon is sparsely populated country which per 85% is covered with equatorial rainforest.

 - Léconi Canyons (Cirque de Lekoni) - Haut-Ogooué.
 Deep, circular rock amphitheatres with numerous hoodoos - rock stacks.
 There are several such amphitheatres - Canyon Blanc, Canyon Rose and Canyon Vert.

-- Oclo Mines - Haut-Ogooué.
+- Oklo Mines - Haut-Ogooué.
 The only known site on Earth, where natural nuclear fission has taken place approximately 1.7 billion years ago in some 16 closely located sites.
 The evidence of this has been testified through unusual composition of uranium, neodymium, ruthenium and other materials.

 Man made landmarks